Governance Statement

 Extenuating Circumstances Committee (ECC)

-The School’s extenuating circumstances policy supports students facing unforeseen challenges that may affect their academic performance.
+The School’s Extenuating Circumstances and Submission Extension Regulations supports students facing unforeseen challenges that may affect their academic performance.

 • Students must submit their application for extenuating circumstances via the Automated Governance System (AGS).